-The Regional Director and Medical Staff will closely monitor weather conditions leading up to the event.
+The Tournament Director and Staff will closely monitor weather conditions leading up to the event.
 The Heat Index will be measured, and dictate the appropriate response.
-A Heat Plan will be communicated to the event Staff and Medical Team prior to the event.
-In cold weather or hot weather situations, various methods will be considered to help with the safety and comfort of the athletes.
+A Heat Plan will be communicated to the event Staff prior to the event.
+Regardless of the weather situation, various methods will be considered to help with the safety and comfort of the athletes.